miguelvotre/nirvanahq-task-adder-chrome-entension/README.md

-# Nirvana Task Adder - Extensão Chrome
+# Nirvana Task Adder - Chrome Extension

-Uma extensão para o Google Chrome que permite adicionar tarefas rapidamente ao Nirvana HQ.
+A Chrome extension that allows you to quickly add tasks or pages as tasks to Nirvana HQ.

-## Funcionalidades
+## Features

-- Login na conta Nirvana
+- Nirvana account login
-- Adicionar novas tarefas com ou sem páginas
-- Interface simples e intuitiva
+- Add new tasks with or without page content
+- Add current page as a task
+- Simple and intuitive interface

-## Como instalar
+## Installation

-1. Clone este repositório
+1. Clone this repository
-2. Abra o Chrome e vá para `chrome://extensions/`
+2. Open Chrome and go to `chrome://extensions/`
-3. Ative o "Modo do desenvolvedor"
-4. Clique em "Carregar sem compactação"
-5. Selecione a pasta do projeto
+3. Enable "Developer mode"
+4. Click "Load unpacked"
+5. Select the project folder

-## Desenvolvimento
+## Development

-Para contribuir com o desenvolvimento:
+To contribute to development:

-1. Fork este repositório
+1. Fork this repository
-2. Crie uma branch para sua feature (`git checkout -b feature/AmazingFeature`)
+2. Create your feature branch (`git checkout -b feature/AmazingFeature`)
-3. Commit suas mudanças (`git commit -m 'Add some AmazingFeature'`)
+3. Commit your changes (`git commit -m 'Add some AmazingFeature'`)
-4. Push para a branch (`git push origin feature/AmazingFeature`)
+4. Push to the branch (`git push origin feature/AmazingFeature`)
-5. Abra um Pull Request
+5. Open a Pull Request

-## Licença
+## License

-Este programa é software livre: você pode redistribuí-lo e/ou modificá-lo sob os termos da GNU General Public License conforme publicada pela Free Software Foundation, seja a versão 3 da Licença, ou (a seu critério) qualquer versão posterior.

-Este programa é distribuído na esperança de que seja útil, mas SEM QUALQUER GARANTIA; sem mesmo a garantia implícita de COMERCIALIZAÇÃO ou ADEQUAÇÃO A UM DETERMINADO FIM.
-Veja o arquivo LICENSE para mais detalhes.
+This program is free software: you can redistribute it and/or modify it under the terms of the GNU General Public License as published by the Free Software Foundation, either version 3 of the License, or (at your option) any later version.

+This program is distributed in the hope that it will be useful, but WITHOUT ANY WARRANTY; without even the implied warranty of MERCHANTABILITY or FITNESS FOR A PARTICULAR PURPOSE.
+See the LICENSE file for more details.